Clive Sullivan: Later career

+International career

 His international career opened for Great Britain in 1967.
 The following year he played three World Cup matches, grabbing a hat-trick against New Zealand.
 In 1970, he toured Australasia, but only participated in one test due to injury.
 He however won a further three test caps against New Zealand in 1971.
 In 1972 he was handed the captaincy of Great Britain, and played two tests against France.
 The World Cup took place that same year, and he captained Great Britain to become world champions.
 He scored a try in each of Great Britain's four games and scored a try to level 10–10 against Australia in the World Cup Final, after a length of the field run.

 In 1973 his Great Britain career came to an end with three tests against Australia.
-He was captain-coach of Hull F.C. from 1973 to '74.
-He was awarded an MBE in the 1974 New Year Honours list for services to rugby league.

 The 1975 Rugby League World Cup saw Sullivan lead Wales in all four matches, scoring a try in the victory over England in the second game for the Welsh team.
 Wales finished third in the five-team World Cup.